RENEE MONTAGNE, HOST:

 BILL GATES: The best early thing was, actually, using software to decide when the classes in my school would meet.
 And that put me in a position to decide which girls were in my class.

 HENN: But lots of the folks in this film don't fit into this nerdy boy-genius stereotype.

 BRONWEN GRIMES: You don't have to be a genius to code.
 Do you have to be a genius to read?

-CHRIS BOSH: When I was in school I was in this after school group called the Wiz Kids.
-And when people found out they just laughed at me and, you know, all these things.
-And I'm like man, I don't care.
-I think it's cool and, you know, I'm learning a lot and some of my friends have jobs.
+CHRIS BOSH: When I was in school, I was in this after-school group called the Wiz Kids.
+And when people found out, they laughed at me and, you know, all these things.
+And I'm like, man, I don't care.
+I think it's cool and, you know, I'm learning a lot - and some of my friends have jobs.

-HENN: But code.org found most school districts, don't teach computer science.
+HENN: But code.org found most school districts don't even teach computer science.
 Hadi Partovi hopes his group will change that.
-And he's is convinced that in the 21st century, learning to code will become as useful - and frankly as necessary - as learning to read.
+And he's convinced that in the 21st century, learning to code will become as useful - and frankly, as necessary - as learning to read.